tabbykatz/100-days-of-code/r1-log.md

 ### day 23/99
 DON'T RUN YOUR HAPROXY CONFIG SCRIPTS ON YOUR FECKING WEB SERVERS but if you did: sudo apt-get purge --auto-remove haproxy
+### day 24/99
+no, you broke one of the servers you rebuilt yesterday. less coding more planning for my portfolio project with an MVP spcification (my first!)